MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-client.md

 # Create .NET Client to Connect to Direct Line App Service Extension

 This article describes how to create a .NET client in C# which connects to the direct line app service extension.
+Please, also read this companion article [Configure .NET bot for extension](bot-service-channel-directline-extension-net-bot.md).

 ## Gather your Direct Line Extension keys